HaythamT95/ArcherMaster3D-FinalProject-Practical-Software-Engineering/README.md

 # ArcherMaster3D-FinalProject-Practical-Software-Engineering
-Final project for my practical software engineering diploma A 3D developed game with C and OpenGL.
+Final project for my practical software engineering diploma.
+A 3D developed game with C and OpenGL.

 Players can finally show their true skills with arrow shooting.